-provided, however, that in order to receive the aforementioned severance benefits, Mr. Mondor must deliver to the Company a general release of all claims against the Company and its affiliates effective no more than 55 days after termination of his employment (the "Release Requirement").
+provided, however, that in order to receive the aforementioned severance benefits (other than the Mr. Mondor's unpaid base salary and incentive pay through the date of termination and any other amounts owed to Mr. Mondor under our compensation plans), Mr. Mondor must deliver to the Company a general release of all claims against the Company and its affiliates effective no more than 55 days after termination of his employment (the "Release Requirement").

-Subject to satisfaction of the Release Requirement, Mr. Mondor is entitled to the following severance benefits, in lieu of the benefits described above, if Mr. Mondor's employment is terminated by the Company without Cause or by Mr. Mondor for Good Reason during a Change-in-Control Period:
+Subject to satisfaction of the Release Requirement (other than with respect to the first severance benefit noted below), Mr. Mondor is entitled to the following severance benefits, in lieu of the benefits described above, if Mr. Mondor's employment is terminated by the Company without Cause or by Mr. Mondor for Good Reason during a Change-in-Control Period:

-- an amount equal to Mr. Mondor's unpaid base salary and incentive pay through the date of termination and any other amounts owed to Mr. Mondor under our compensation plans; - an amount equal to the sum of 18 months of Mr. Mondor's base salary; - an amount equal to 12 months of Mr. Mondor's target annual bonus opportunity; - · immediate vesting of outstanding equity awards under our compensation plans; and - continued participation for up to 18 months by Mr. Mondor and his dependents in our group health plan, at the same benefit and contribution levels in effect immediately before the termination.
+- an amount equal to Mr. Mondor's unpaid base salary and incentive pay through the date of termination and any other amounts owed to Mr. Mondor under our compensation plans; - an amount equal to the sum of 18 months of Mr. Mondor's base salary; - an amount equal to 12 months of Mr. Mondor's target annual bonus opportunity; - immediate vesting of outstanding equity awards under our compensation plans; and - continued participation for up to 18 months by Mr. Mondor and his dependents in our group health plan, at the same benefit and contribution levels in effect immediately before the termination.